EvildevStudios/psintegra-chat/README.md

-# Psintegra Chat - React Client
+# Libre Consejo Chat - React Client

-This git repository contains the code for the React-based client-side application developed for Psintegra Psychological Clinic.
+This git repository contains the code for the React-based client-side application developed for Libre Consejo Psychological Clinic.
 The application has three main routes:

 - `/home`: The home page of the application.
 - `/login`: The login page of the application.